GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Media_Ecology/Vince_Gilligan_Climbing_out_of_Social_Media_Cesspool.md

 # "actually listening" - Vince Gilligan

+First Time Hearing The Eagles - Hotel California
 https://youtu.be/ysZqyqf3lEQ?t=986
+93,090 views  November 10, 2025

 We haven't had that listening spirit here since 1969...

 * "I bet it would have something to do with climbing up out of the cesspool that is social media and actually listening to each other" - Vince Gilligan.
 February 15, 2025.
 Writing television.
+Student of New York University.
+World famous NYU for media studies of Neil Postman.

 18:30
 why I love doing these breakdowns and